lisds/textbook/extra/slope_deviations.md

 orphan: true
 ---

-# Mathematics of finding slopes
+# Mathematics for the least-squares slope

 This page follows on from the page on [mean squared deviations](mean_sq_deviations).
 Like that page, is assumes a lot more maths